 Guatemala

-In 2022, we started operating directly from Guatemala, with a Good Food for Cities programme in Guatemala City and Solóla, and a Cocoa & coffee programme.
-In 2024, we supported 3,224 cocoa, coffee and vegetable producers.
+In 2022, we started operating directly from Guatemala, with a Good Food for Cities programme in Sololá, Nahualá, Concepción, Panajachel and San Andrés, and a Sustainable Cocoa & coffee programme.
+In 2025, we supported 4.424 cocoa, coffee and vegetable producers.

 As of 2015, we have been indirectly active in the country through a regional knowledge management project in Central America’s cocoa sector.
 In 2016, we started implementing another regional knowledge management project directed at the horticulture sector.